Waterfall Country Estate

 As this trend continues and developers focus on creating new lifestyle estates, so too do the developers continue to upgrade the surrounding infrastructure.
 This means that areas that once could have been considered as being too far out, lacking the proper roads and routes to get you to work on time, enjoy a transformation of the immediate road networks that benefit and give credence to the establishment of a residential estate.
 Thanks to these infrastructural upgrades that help to ease congestion, we see a fast uptake in the market of people wanting their piece of peace and tranquility without sacrificing the efficiency of city living.

 The next consideration is finances.
 Property is a sort after investment so aside from living where you want, it is important to buy where your investment is secured and will grow.
-On the suburban side of this debate it goes without saying that it depends which suburb you are looking at.
+On the suburban side of this debate, it goes without saying that it depends on which suburb you are looking at.
 For instance, if you bought in Kew in the late 80’s, you will have enjoyed a fairly fast ride to the bottom of your property’s value.
 In stark contrast to this, had you purchased in an estate 15 years ago, chances are your property has at least doubled in value.

 As far as property investment goes, estates offer a less temperamental cycle.
 Due to the fact that a particular estates growth is limited (there are only so many stands therefore supply is limited), you immediately benefit from the natural supply and demand economics that will push your property price up.
 There is also the benefit of having other invested parties and residents in your estate that run the Home Owners Association (HOA) who look after the estate as a whole.
 A well-run estate adds exponential value to your property as people will buy into the estate, not just the bricks and mortar but the facilities and amenities that the estate offers and constantly improves on.
 The security aspect also ensures the maintained value of your property.